rohitpant55/BridgeAcademiesNetwork/Readme.md

 # Teacher Computer Retrieval Application
 This application helps in getting route details between academies to aid the teacher computer retrieval by the IT team.
+Application uses concepts and algorithms including Generics, Recursion, DFS (depth first search), TSP with adjacency list etc. to complete the features mentioned below.

 ## Features